 Why not grab a bench and sit down with a panini or takeaway pizza (all pizzerias in Italy will happily box up a delicious pizza for you to take out – a cheap and always delicious meal).

 Nearby the Piazza Civica, the old square, is flanked by boutiques and restaurants and ranks as one of the must see Alghero attractions.
 The site is notable as the location where the Holy Roman Emperor Charles V delivered a speech prior to embarking on a voyage to fight the Turks in Africa.

 Hit the Beaches

-I am sure that you will want to hit the beach during your stay in the area.
+I am sure that you will want to hit the beach when you travel to Alghero.
 You are spoiled for choice with so many nice beaches to visit.
 Some that you may wish to consider include:

 - Mugoni Beach – One of the best beaches in Sardinia you should definitely make the effort to get to this beach about 20 minutes’ drive north of the city.
 It is a glorious sweep of white sands backed by pine forests, and the views out to Capo Caccia are reminiscent of those found in Thailand.
 A fairly wide sandy beach with shallow sea makes this another great option for families.
 There are serviced areas and free area and the beach can be reached by car or bus.